 - Infographics.
 It’s becoming increasingly common to repackage blog content into neatly designed infographics that capture the readers’ attention and also act as backlink magnets.
 Here is a simple-to-use infographic maker so you can get started repurposing your written content.

 - Video marketing.
 Speaking of repackaging, your blogs can also be repackaged in video form if you have the proper equipment and expertise.
 A staggering 68% of consumers prefer watching videos to learn more about a product or service.
+To make these videos more personal and relatable, you can create a custom avatar, adding a unique touch that resonates with your audience.

 - Surveys.
 One of the best ways to gather original data from your audience and repackage it into lead gen content is by running an online survey.
 Just be sure you ask the right questions to extract the right insight your audience would actually care about.